 The Virus Diary Project at White Cuib

-In April, Pejrovschi was setting up a solo exhibition at White Cuib, an independent artist-run space in the city of Cluj, Romania.
+In April, Perjovschi was setting up a solo exhibition at White Cuib, an independent artist-run space in the city of Cluj, Romania.
 The space’s name is a word play that ironically incites the white cube model: ‘cuib’ actually means nest in Romanian.
-Pejrovschi began posting daily “comments” on the space’s Facebook and Instagram accounts as the event turned online and, shortly after, invited other artists to join.
+Perjovschi began posting daily “comments” on the space’s Facebook and Instagram accounts as the event turned online and, shortly after, invited other artists to join.
 George Roșu was the first artist Perjovschi invited to post drawings on White Cuib’s pages.
 The two of them then invited Alina Andrei and Ana Kun in turn, whose drawings thoughtfully poke fun at domestic social norms.
 The 4 of them then spent a week posting 2-5 comments each day, eventually deciding to open up this ‘game’ to international artists.

 Dan P: Enter Aldo Gianotti from Wien, David Bohm from Prague, Oana Lohan from Paris, Cathy Burgy from Uruguay, Gloria Luca from Madrid, and Magdalena Pelmus from Bucharest.
 Another week passed.
 People from Jakarta, Bogota, Budapest and Berlin started coming.
 And with this opening, so did different genres of art, like video art, gifs and animations, objects and photography.
 Week 6 was so crazy that they invented a section called Special Guests.
 Posts became projects, one-off specials for the Diary from invited artists.
 More than 200 posts per week…we needed a schedule with every half hour from morning till night.
 The project stopped in its 9th week after Romania’s state of emergency was lifted.